Unbearable' : European Firms Face Brexit Uncertainty -- Update | MarketScreener

 "The worst case for us is not that we sell a little less fizzy pop," said Hugo Fry, managing director of Sanofi SA's U.K. operations.
 "It's patients don't get medicine."
 He has spent almost two years planning how to insulate the French drugmaker from a messy Brexit.

 "The scenario of a no-deal Brexit is less and less unlikely," French Prime Minister Édouard Philippe said Thursday as his government activated its contingency plans for a no-deal Brexit.
-Mr. Philippe said parliament would vote Thursday on a new law to allow the government to take Brexit-related decisions by decree over the next few weeks.
+The senate approved on Thursday evening a new law allowing the government to take Brexit-related decisions by decree over the next few weeks.
 The government plans to give British nationals living in France one year to obtain the necessary legal documents for them to stay in the country, and will invest EUR50 million ($57 million) in new border infrastructures, he added, saying French authorities were also in the process of recruiting nearly 600 customs officers, he said.

 "Our goal is to meet our obligations and to ensure that the lives of our fellow citizens, and in some ways of British nationals living in France, is impacted as little as possible," Mr. Philippe said.